scottjoseph/cmd-exercises/README.md

 Q: How can the previous command be made even more dangerous?
 Hint: Refer to Box 11.
 (This command is so dangerous you shouldn’t even think it, much less type it.)

-A: by adding "sudo" to the beginning, anybody can use the command
+A: by adding `sudo` to the beginning, anybody can use the command